 Errors happen, but many common tax filing mistakes can be avoided by planning ahead, slowing down and checking your work.
 The IRS strongly encourages e-filing returns, as they’re able to process e-filed returns faster and with fewer errors.
 E-filing can help ensure your return is as fast and accurate as possible.

-It’s also a good idea to take advantage of free online tax preparation services like Credit Karma Tax® to e-file instead of completing your tax forms manually and filing by mail.
+It’s also a good idea to take advantage of free online tax preparation services like a tax software to e-file instead of completing your tax forms manually and filing by mail.
 When you file a paper return, it’s easy to botch the math or forget to sign your name.